2024 Championships of the Small States of Europe

 The 2024 Championships of the Small States of Europe was the fifth edition of the biennial competition in outdoor athletics organised by the Athletic Association of Small States of Europe.
 It was held on 22 June 2024 at the Lathbury Athletics Stadium in Gibraltar across 29 events.
 A total of 206 athletes representing 16 nations competed at the Championships, including first-time scoring participant Vatican City.
-Iceland would win the most gold medals with seven, while Cyprus would win the most medals with sixteen.
+Iceland won the most gold medals with seven, while Cyprus won the most medals with sixteen.

 Background

 The Championships of the Small States of Europe is a biennial competition in outdoor athletics organised by the Athletic Association of Small States of Europe (AASSE) with support from European Athletics.
 The first edition of the competition was held in 2016 in Marsa, Malta, with the goal of improving sport in European small states such as Andorra and Iceland and members of the AASSE.

 This edition of the Championships marked the fifth edition of the competition.
 It would be held on 22 June in Gibraltar at the Lathbury Athletics Stadium.
 A total of 29 events were held during the Championships.